-Hence, an Employee discount program or Employee Purchase Program is a smart buy for the organizations as well.
+Hence, an Employee discount program or Employee Purchase Program is a smart buy for the organizations.
 Meaning brands have the freedom to engage with corporate employees.

-Additionally, there is a tax exemption benefit for employers associated with gifts offered to employees to a certain limit.
+Additionally, there is a tax exemption benefit for employers associated with employee gifts to a specific limit.

-During a Financial Year, if the aggregate value of all the gifts or vouchers received by the employee is equal to or less than Rs.
-5,000 then it is exempt from tax.
+During a Financial Year, if the aggregate value of all the gifts received by the employee is equal to or less than Rs.
+5,000, it is exempt from tax.

 Also, attractive employee benefits give an added advantage during recruitments.
 They make recruitments easy and adds to the appeal of the job profile.

 6. Corporate Employees love when they get exclusive benefits.